planetryan/qoa/changelog/QOA v0.3.2.md

 ## Summary

-QOA v0.3.2 builds upon previous versions by introducing significant optimization to the visualizer using SIMD, alongside continued improvements in some Unix & PowerShell scripts.
+QOA v0.3.2 introduces many significant optimizations to the visualizer using SIMD, alongside continued improvements in some Unix & PowerShell scripts.

 ## New Features